Decron/Whitebox-Code-GPT/README.md

 Regular Updates: To maintain the relevance of the information, these knowledge files are regularly updated with the latest data.<br><br>
 Quality Assurance: Rigorous checks are conducted to ensure accuracy of the information.
 A secondary goal of this project is to develop automated testing to ensure widespread functionality can be guarunteed for all models.<br><br>

-6. Impact on GPT Performance<br>
+5. Impact on GPT Performance<br>
 Enhanced Accuracy: By having direct access to detailed information, the GPT model can provide better and more accurate responses.<br><br>
-Efficiency in Data Retrieval: Since the data is structured and tailored for quick retrieval, the response time can be faster for queries related to these entities.<br><br>
+Efficiency: Since the data is structured and tailored for quick retrieval, the response time can be faster for queries related to these entities.<br><br>
 Customization: This approach allows for customization of the GPT model’s responses based on the specific requirements of the application or domain.<br><br>

-7. Applications<br>
+6. Applications<br>
-general: integrating enhanced GPT capabilities will significantly improve user experience, especially in applications where specialized knowledge is a key component of user interactions.
-The design should ensure seamless integration of knowledge files.<br><br>
+general: integrating enhanced capabilities will significantly improve user experience, especially in applications where specialized knowledge is a key component of development.<br><br>
 Industry-Specific Uses: For industries like healthcare, finance, or law, where specialized knowledge is vital, these files can greatly enhance the model's performance.<br><br>

 # Custodial process: